Here we stand

 Straightening, he slid those blue eyes on Coop, began to walk past him and in a smooth, low voice taunted, "You better watch it Coop, your crown is beginning to tarnish."

 "Game on."
-Coop muttered before he turned back to Beth who met his gaze with obvious challenge.
+Coop muttered before he turned back to Elise who met his gaze with obvious challenge.
 Holding his breath long enough to pull back an angry expletive he demanded, "You want to tell me what that was about?"